 Make the headline strong

 Headlines should be sharp and informative.
 Use short words and an active verb and avoid unfamiliar abbreviations.
 It is better to convey one idea crisply and clearly than to cram in two ideas awkwardly.
 Often a geographic locator is also necessary.
-The headline field in Lynx Editor turns red after 64 characters, up from 50.
-The limit includes headline tags such as “UPDATE 1” and so forth.
+The headline field in Lynx Editor turns red after 64 characters, including headline tags such as “UPDATE 1” and so forth.
 This is a warning that your headline may be getting too long.